wso2-extensions/identity-dao-stored-procedure/README.md

 - Create the Data types in the Microsoft SQL Database using the `scripts/mssql/data-types.sql`

-- Create the Store Procedure in the Microsoft SQL Database using the `scripts/mssql/procedures.sql`
+- Create the Stored Procedure in the Microsoft SQL Database using the `scripts/mssql/procedures.sql`

-- Add the following configuration to `<IS_HOME>/repository/config/deployment.toml` to enable the Store Procedure based DAO Implementation for the OIDC Scope Claim Mapping.
+- Add the following configuration to `<IS_HOME>/repository/config/deployment.toml` to enable the Stored Procedure based DAO Implementation for the OIDC Scope Claim Mapping.
     ```
     [stored_procedure_dao]